aarya0044/Fraud_Detection/README.md

 This project focuses on building a machine learning model to proactively detect fraudulent financial transactions.
 The objective is to identify high-risk transactions while minimizing false positives, using a real-world large-scale dataset.

-The project was completed as part of a screening assignment for Accredian.

 ---